csci265-team/HiddenFrame/documentation/user-acceptance-testing.md

 | User014 | Remove the inviter account from which the invitee was created for User013 test.
 Both the inviter and invitee should be removed. |
 | User015 | Re-invite the inviter and invitee from User013 test.
 NEED TO DECIDE AS A GROUP IF THEY SHOULD BE REINVITED/REACTIVATED/ACCESS REVOKED/SENT TO ADMIN FOR APPROVAL. |

+#### API Testing
+- Uploading an image

+    Objective: Verify that the API can upload an image successfully.

+    Request:

+         POST /image/upload
+    Input data:

+        Image file: test_image_1.jpg
+    Output:

+        Status code: 200
+        Message: Image uploaded successfully
+- Uploading an image with a secret message

+    Objective: Verify that the API can upload an image and embed a secret message successfully.

+    Request:

+         POST /image/upload
+    Input data:

+        Image file: test_image_2.png
+        Secret message: "This is a secret"
+    Output:

+        Status code: 200
+        Message: Image uploaded successfully
+- Displaying the images on the image wall

+    Objective: Verify that the API can load all the images from the database successfully.

+    Request:

+         GET /images
+    Output:

+        Status code: 200
+        Message: Images loaded successfully
+- Logging in to the private section with the correct password

+    Objective: Verifing that the login function correctly processes valid credentials.

+    Request:

+         POST /login
+    Input data:

+        username: "acb"
+        password: "correctpassword"
+    Output:

+        Status code: 200
+        Message: Successfully loged in
+- Logging in to the private section with incorrect password

+    Objective: Verifing that the login function rejects invalid credentials.

+    Request:

+         POST /login
+    Input data:

+        username: "acb"
+        password: "wrongpassword"
+    Output:

+        Status code: 400
+        Message: Invalid password and username
+- Registering a user with valid invite

+    Objective: Verifing that the register function creates a new account for a user with a valid invite

+    Request:

+         POST /register
+    Input data:

+        username: "acb"
+        password: "correctpassword"
+        inviteID: 12345
+    Output:

+        Status code: 200
+        Message: New user registered
+- Registering a user with invalid invite

+    Objective: Verifing that the register function rejects the request to create a new account for a user with invalid invite

+    Request:

+         POST /register
+    Input data:

+        username: "acb"
+        password: "correctpassword"
+        inviteID: 2468
+    Output:

+        Status code: 401
+        Message: The invite is invalid
+- Uploading an image with a secret message bigger than the image

+    Objective: Verify that the API can handle validation tests like this.

+    Request:

+         POST /image/upload
+    Input data:

+        Image file: a_small_image.png
+        Secret message: "She was in a hurry.
+Not the standard hurry when you're in a rush to get someplace, but a frantic hurry.
+The type of hurry where a few seconds could mean life or death.
+She raced down the road ignoring speed limits and weaving between cars.
+She was only a few minutes away when traffic came to a dead standstill on the road ahead.
+I recently discovered I could make fudge with just chocolate chips, sweetened condensed milk, vanilla extract, and a thick pot on slow heat.
+I tried it with dark chocolate chunks and I tried it with semi-sweet chocolate chips.
+It's better with both kinds.
+It comes out pretty bad with just the dark chocolate.
+The best add-ins are crushed almonds and marshmallows -- what you get from that is Rocky Road.
+It takes about twenty minutes from start to fridge, and then it takes about six months to work off the twenty pounds you gain from eating it.
+All things in moderation, friends.
+All things in moderation.
+Samantha wanted to be famous.
+The problem was that she had never considered all the downsides to actually being famous.
+Had she taken the time to objectively consider these downsides, she would have never agreed to publically sing that first song."
+    Output:

+        Status code: 500
+        Message: Failed to upload image

 ## Test Infrastructure

 This section should outline everything needed in order to carry out the actual testing.
 The breakdown below provides a suggested structure, but (depending on the nature of your product and operating environment) you are welcome to organize it differently as long as equivalent/suitable information can all be quickly and easily found within the document by a first-time reader.